-- Review committees should recognize that faculty experience various forms of cultural and identity - 611 taxation, resulting in intense service work, student mentoring, and other activities on and off campus that - are essential to the mission of the university.
-The university benefits from this work, and as such, it is - 613 incumbent upon evaluating committees to contextualize this service, and to recognize service - 614 accomplishments that are tied to cultural and identity taxation. - 615
+Review committees should recognize that faculty experience various forms of cultural and identity taxation, resulting in intense service work, student mentoring, and other activities on and off campus that are essential to the mission of the university.
+The university benefits from this work, and as such, it is incumbent upon evaluating committees to contextualize this service, and to recognize service accomplishments that are tied to cultural and identity taxation.

-616 2.3.2 Service Expectations
+2.3.2 Service Expectations

-- 617 All faculty members are expected to participate actively in the processes of faculty governance by - 618 working collaboratively and productively with colleagues.
-At all levels, quality and degree of 610 participation of sorvice activities shall be weighted more beguily then the share number of sorvice - 619 participation of service activities shall be weighted more heavily than the sheer number of committees620 on which candidates serve. - 621 - 622 Service work acceptable for reappointment, tenure, or promotion, can take any of several forms. - 623 Although this document broadly categorizes service activities in terms of impact on campus, - 624 community, or profession, these designations are neither discrete nor mutually exclusive.
-Some forms of 625 service may be informal, while others may be through structured roles.
-The following examples should 626 not be construed as exhaustive. - 627 - 628 Examples of service contributions may include, but are not limited to: - 629 - 630 Campus Service: Service on department, university, CSU systemwide committees and taskforces; - 631 program development; sponsorship of student organizations; direction of non-instructional activities and - 632 projects; authorship of reports and other materials pertinent to university, college, or department policies - and procedures; mentoring of fellow faculty members and staff; mentoring of students; service or - 634 leadership activities for university committees; service to CFA (California Faculty Association). - 635
+All faculty members are expected to participate actively in the processes of faculty governance by working collaboratively and productively with colleagues.
+At all levels, quality and degree of participation of service activities shall be weighted more heavily than the sheer number of committees on which candidates serve.

+Service work acceptable for reappointment, tenure, or promotion, can take any of several forms.
+Although this document broadly categorizes service activities in terms of impact on campus, community, or profession, these designations are neither discrete nor mutually exclusive.
+Some forms of service may be informal, while others may be through structured roles.
+The following examples should not be construed as exhaustive.

+Examples of service contributions may include, but are not limited to:

+Campus Service: Service on department, university, CSU systemwide committees and taskforces; program development; sponsorship of student organizations; direction of non-instructional activities and projects; authorship of reports and other materials pertinent to university, college, or department policies and procedures; mentoring of fellow faculty members and staff; mentoring of students; service or leadership activities for university committees; service to CFA (California Faculty Association).

-- 636 Service to the Profession: Service to professional organizations or boards; conducting external - evaluations; external grant reviewer; peer-reviewer for scholarly publications; mentoring, coaching and advising of colleagues and students in the discipline. - 639
+- 636 Service to the Profession: Service to professional organizations or boards; conducting external - evaluations; external grant reviewer; peer-reviewer for scholarly publications; mentoring, coaching and - advising of colleagues and students in the discipline.

-640 Service to the Community: Consulting in public schools and other agencies relevant to academic 641 expertise, serving in local government, and board membership in community organizations.
+Service to the Community: Consulting in public schools and other agencies relevant to academic expertise, serving in local government, and board membership in community organizations.

-643 2.3.2.1 Minimum Service Expectations by Rank
+2.3.2.1 Minimum Service Expectations by Rank

 - a.
 Tenure-track faculty members in the first three years of appointment typically are expected to focus service activities at the department level. - b.
-For tenure and promotion to the rank of Associate Professor, tenure-track faculty members are expected to make high-quality service contributions to their department, and to either the college or the university. - 649 c.
-For promotion to the rank of Professor, successful candidates are expected to have a substantive - 650 service record that includes: (1) service at department, college, and university levels; (2) a record of - 651 leadership at the college and/or university levels; and (3) a record of service in the community and/or the - 652 profession.
-University leadership may be demonstrated by a record of holding formal offices (e.g., - 653 committee chair) and/or of active engagement in faculty governance (e.g., active participation in - accreditation or policy-writing processes).
+For tenure and promotion to the rank of Associate Professor, tenure-track faculty members are - expected to make high-quality service contributions to their department, and to either the college or the university. - 649 c.
+For promotion to the rank of Professor, successful candidates are expected to have a substantive - service record that includes: (1) service at department, college, and university levels; (2) a record of - leadership at the college and/or university levels; and (3) a record of service in the community and/or the - profession.
+University leadership may be demonstrated by a record of holding formal offices (e.g., - committee chair) and/or of active engagement in faculty governance (e.g., active participation in - accreditation or policy-writing processes).

-656 2.3.3 Evaluation of Service
+2.3.3 Evaluation of Service

-- RTP committees must evaluate the nature and quality of the candidate's service activities relative to department, College, and University RTP policies as well as the CBA.
-When evaluating candidate files that demonstrate patterns of cultural and identity taxation affecting workload, RTP committees must also account for those contributions when evaluating service. - 661
+- RTP committees must evaluate the nature and quality of the candidate's service activities relative to - department, College, and University RTP policies as well as the CBA.
+When evaluating candidate files - 659 that demonstrate patterns of cultural and identity taxation affecting workload, RTP committees must also - account for those contributions when evaluating service.

-662 3.0 RESPONSIBILITIES IN THE RTP PROCESS 663
+3.0 RESPONSIBILITIES IN THE RTP PROCESS